Demetris Christofias: Pre-presidential work

 At the age of 14, Christofias joined PEOM, a progressive high school student organisation.
 At the age of 18, he joined PEO Trade Unions and the Progressive Party of Working People's youth branch United Democratic Youth Organisation.
 In 1969, at the 5th Congress of EDON, he was elected member of the Central Council.

-In 1974 Christofias was elected to the post of the Central Organising Secretary of EDON and in 1977 to the post of General Secretary.
+In 1974, Christofias was elected Central Organising Secretary of EDON and in 1977, General Secretary.
 He served in the latter post until 1987.
 In 1976 he was elected as a member of the Nicosia-Kyrenia District Committee of AKEL, and in 1982 – at the 15th Congress of AKEL – he was elected as a member of the Central Committee of the Party.

 In July 1986, Christofias was elected as an alternate member of the Political Bureau of AKEL.
 After the 16th Congress of AKEL, held in November 1986, he was elected as a full member of the Political Bureau, and in 1987 (after terminating his service as General Secretary of EDON) he was elected as a member of the AKEL Secretariat.
 In April 1988, following the death of Ezekias Papaioannou, he was elected as General Secretary of AKEL, a post he held until 2009.

 Christofias was elected as a Member of the House of Representatives for the first time in 1991 and was re-elected in the subsequent parliamentary elections of 1996 and 2001.
 On 7 June 2001, he was elected as President of the House of Representatives.
 He was re-elected as President of the House of Representatives in 2006.
 In his function as General Secretary of AKEL and President of the House of Representatives, he was a Member of the National Council, a supreme advisory body to the President of the Republic.

 Christofias was ex-officio chairman of the House Standing Committee on Selection and chairman of the ad hoc House Standing Committee on Rules of Procedure and of the Special House Standing Committee on Declaration and Examination of Property.
 He was also president of the executive committees of the Cyprus group to the Inter-Parliamentary Union and of the Cyprus branch of the Commonwealth Parliamentary Association.